zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/adb-provision-conditional/adb-provision-conditional.md

-# Provision an Autonomous Database (ADW and ATP)
+# Provision an Autonomous Database (Oracle Autonomous Data Warehouse and Oracle Autonomous Transaction Processing)

 ## Introduction

 You will need to provision an autonomous database that will act as the target database we will be completing the migration with ZDM.

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-In this lab, you provision a new ATP instance.
+This lab walks you through the steps to get started using the Oracle Autonomous Database (Oracle Autonomous Data Warehouse and Oracle Autonomous Transaction Processing) on Oracle Cloud.
+In this lab, you provision a new Oracle Autonomous Transaction Processing instance.

- **Note:** While this lab uses ATP, the steps are identical for creating an ADW database.
+ **Note:** While this lab uses Oracle Autonomous Transaction Processing, the steps are identical for creating an Oracle Autonomous Data Warehouse database.
 ZDM supports both type of databases as valid targets.

 Estimated Lab Time: 5 minutes